impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 When you open a new terminal tab or window in `zsh`, one of the first things that happens is that `zsh` runs [a few setup scripts](https://web.archive.org/web/20230317222607/https://zsh.sourceforge.io/Intro/intro_3.html){:target="_blank" rel="noopener"}.
 One of these setup scripts is called `.zshrc`.
 This file is where you'd put configuration options that you'd want to run on every new terminal tab or window.
 This includes our `help` configuration, so that's why we add that code in `.zshrc`.

 There are other setup scripts   which get loaded as well, such as `.zshenv`, but `.zshrc` is the one I interact with most.
-Other shells have similar `rc` files (ex.- `bash` has `.bashrc`).
+Other shells have similar `rc` files (ex.- Bash has `.bashrc`).
 The `rc` in `.zshrc` stands for "run commands" or "run control", depending on [who you ask](https://web.archive.org/web/20230320050723/https://unix.stackexchange.com/questions/3467/what-does-rc-in-bashrc-stand-for){:target="_blank" rel="noopener"}.

 ## Finally getting some answers on `set`